mParticle/docs/src/pages/integrations/liveramp/audience/index.md

 The LiveRamp integration currently only supports forwarding real-time audiences and cannot be used for standard audiences.

-At this time the integration only supports LiveRamp in the United States, not the United Kingdom, Canada or France.
+The Liveamp integration is only available in the US data center - see [Data Localization.](/developers/data-localization).

 ## Activate the Integration